omarfarouk311/Online-Marketplace-NodeJs/README.md

 - Used sessions & cookies to maintain state across different user requests.
 - Added CSRF protection.
 - Added password reset functionality by sending emails using Mailgun API.
+- Used multer package to handle product's image upload.
+- Generated pdf invoice for each order by using pdfkit package.